ugoviti/izpbx/README.md

 - Apache 2.4 and PHP 7.3 (mpm_prefork+mod_php configuration mode)
 - Automatic Let's Encrypt HTTPS Certificate management for exposed PBXs to internet
 - Custom commercial SSL Certificates support
-- Logrotating of services logs
+- Logrotating of service logs
 - All Bootstrap configurations made via single central `.env` file
 - Many customizable variables to use (look inside `default.env` file)
 - Two containers setup: (antipattern docker design but needed by the FreePBX ecosystem to works)
-  - izpbx-asterisk: Asterisk Engine + FreePBX Frontend + others services
+  - **izpbx** (izpbx-asterisk container: Asterisk Engine + FreePBX Frontend + others services)
-  - mariadb: Database Backend
+  - **izpbx-db** (mariadb container: Database Backend)

 # Targets of this project
-- On-Premise fast, automatic a repeatable deploy of "small" PBX Systems (by default max 50 concurrent calls)
+- On-Premise fast, automatic a repeatable deploy of "small" PBX Systems (by default max 50 concurrent calls... it's based on default 200 RTP port range.. tune it!)

 # Limits of this project
 - On the Cloud single deploy for every VM.
 No multi containers setup works out of the box right now (caused by technical limits of how Docker and SIP UDP RTP traffic works)